bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 <summary>Output files</summary>

 - `Summaries/`
-  - `Summary.GTDB-Tk.tsv`: Summary of the GTDB-Tk taxonomic classification for each sample.
+  - `Summary.GTDB-Tk.[tsv,xlsx]`: Summary of the GTDB-Tk taxonomic classification for each sample.

 </details>